borakasmer/netflix/README.md

 # netflix
 With this CLI Tool, Netflix movie list information is instantly retrieved by category group.
-Movi List information is printed on the screen by Parse instantly from Netflix.com.
-You can Get Category Group, Movi Count and "Category Group of 5" with "-c 3, -r 6, -f" flags.<br><br>
+Movie List information is printed on the screen by Parse instantly from Netflix.com.
+You can Get Category Group, Movie Count and "Category Group of 5" with "-c 3, -r 6, -f" flags.<br><br>
 &#x1F34E;<I>This is Netflix crawler CLI.
 In every request, It parses Netflix.com.
 If Netflix.com doesn't response, this service can't work.</I>

 ![NetflixGithub](https://user-images.githubusercontent.com/9459881/165043647-7e6bad74-623d-405e-8f36-676dd32caf58.png)<br>